Table of Contents

 Patrick Leavey, MD

-ASPHO’s strategic plan identifies specific goals for the five domains of External Relations and Advocacy, Discovery, Education, Career Development and Workforce.
-These goals are designed to achieve our core purpose, to serve our membership in your quest to improve the health and well-being of the children, adolescents and young adults with blood disorders and cancers for whom you care.
-To accomplish our goals, and ultimately live up to our purpose, we must have a significant group of volunteers who are invested in our organization’s success.
-These volunteers are spread among our 10-member board of trustees, 16 different committees, advisory groups and task forces, 11 special interest groups, and a joint policy review group with the AAP Section on Hematology/Oncology.
-Along with these, we also benefit from the work of case quiz reviewers and liaisons to external organizations with whom we collaborate.
+ASPHO’s Strategic Plan identifies specific goals for the five domains: External Relations and Advocacy, Discovery, Education, Career Development, and Workforce.
+These goals are designed to achieve our core purpose: to serve our members in your quest to improve the health and well-being of the children, adolescents, and young adults with blood disorders and cancers for whom you care.
+To accomplish our goals and ultimately live up to our purpose, we must have a substantial group of volunteers who are invested in our organization’s success.
+These volunteers are spread among our 10-member Board of Trustees; 16 different committees, advisory groups, and task forces; 11 special interest groups; and a joint policy review group with the AAP Section on Hematology/Oncology.
+Along with these, we also benefit from the work of case quiz and news brief reviewers and liaisons to external organizations with whom we collaborate.
 The breadth of expertise and talent, the tireless energy toward achieving goals, the creativity within efforts to address the specific objectives as outlined by the Board of Trustees, and the ambition to make progress are truly appreciated.
 On your behalf, I thank each and every one of the ASPHO volunteers, I look forward to thanking them personally in New Orleans, and I look forward to continuing to work with them as we serve you.

-I also would like to take a moment to share some information about this year’s Presidential Symposium, taking place on Thursday, May 2 in New Orleans.
-It is on a topic that we all learned about, but which, if my personal experience is any example, was not taught in a way that emphasized its critical importance nor the clinical implications when it is perturbed.
+I also would like to take a moment to share some information about this year’s Presidential Symposium, taking place on Thursday, May 2, in New Orleans.
+It features a topic about which we all learned, but which, if my personal experience is any example, was not taught in a way that emphasized its critical importance nor the clinical implications when it is perturbed.
 Metabolism was identified as an emerging hallmark of cancer by Hanahan and Weinberg, essentially just as fundamental to the evolution of cancer from normal cells as replicative immortality and the ability to invade and metastasize.
 Understanding the implications of enzymopathies in red cell metabolism has long been critical to the practice of pediatric hematologists, but at least in my training, there were no clinical trials aimed at directly targeting such enzyme loss.
 Three speakers will provide TED-style talks, addressing the importance of metabolism in cancer, the role of mitochondria in cell fate, and the clinical trial work being performed for pyruvate kinase deficiency.
 I anticipate that you will quickly recognize the opportunity at hand to re-explore a fundamental process and to potentially identify cellular susceptibilities to new therapeutics for children with both benign and malignant disease.
-Needless to say I am really excited about this session and I am confident you will also enjoy it.
+Needless to say, I am really excited about this session and am confident you will enjoy it, too.

 See you in a few weeks in New Orleans!

-The April webinar, Rhabdomyosarcoma Update, will be held on Wednesday, April 11, at 1 pm CT.
+The April webinar, Approaches in Recurrent Rhabdomyosarcoma, will be held on Thursday, April 11, at 1 pm CT.
 Register today!

-- Identify comprehensive standard of care to guide clinical decision making especially for relapsed patients.
+- Identify comprehensive standard of care to guide clinical decision making for relapsed patients.